alecd2018/maddie-and-alec-website/README.md

 3. [docker-compose][]: I used docker-compose to run the PostgreSQL database, since JHipster provided the functionality already built in.

+## JHipster Documentation

+#### The following documentation is taken directly from JHipster's default README.md

 After installing Node, you should be able to run the following command to install development tools.
 You will only need to run this command when dependencies change in [package.json](package.json).